-This is not about letting go[xiii].
-It’s not about you and me.[xiv]
+This is not about letting go[xii].
+It’s not about you and me.[xiii]

 This is taking hold of life that truly is.

-[iii] Way back when, Mark (our founding pastor) told the ministry team at the Salvage Yard this story of the Israelites: how after they went to the promised land and didn’t take hold of it because of fear, they then went and circled Mount Seir in the wilderness.
+[ii] Way back when, Mark (the pastor at the Salvage Yard) told the ministry team this story of the Israelites: how after they went to the promised land and didn’t take hold of it because of fear, they then went and circled Mount Seir in the wilderness.
 But then eventually Moses says, “The Lord spoke to me, saying ‘You have circled this mountain long enough.
 Now turn north…’” (Deuteronomy 2:3) and they worked their way back to the land they were supposed to inherit.
 Then Mark went on to talk about how we had been running in circles and it was time to set our sights on the proverbial promised land and get to what God had for us.
 A month later we revisited this concept and added that it might seem backwards from the outside looking in, but when you’re in the middle of it, the wilderness might feel more comfortable than the new “home” and the very land you’re trying to get to might feel intimidating.
 So you have to trust God in order to leave the wilderness – to stop the circling over and over again and ‘turn north’, so to speak.

 [iii] The line that puts one foot in the kingdom of heaven and the other in the kingdom of this world.
 You can’t walk that way.
 One of your feet has to give or you’ll realize you’re not actually going anywhere.

 [iv] The journey to be had isn’t along the line, is perpendicular from it – further up and further in, as they say.
 (Can I put a note on a note?
 That’s from Reepicheep in CS Lewis’ The Last Battle)